mynguyen94/AssigmentSubmission/Project Requirement.md

 ## Functional Requirements

 ### How users will interact with the system:
 The application provides the same functionality for all the users.
 Internet connection is required for any activity on the system.
 A user shall be able to access the system for read and write.
 A user can access the system home page freely.
 They shall be able to read daily news and posts from various websites without logging in.
 Users can also be able to make a search based on their particular interests.
-However, users must log-in into the system and have their credentials checked for other activities such as make a new post, comment on a post, share a post, create a sub-channel, and follow another channel.
+However, users must log-in into the system and have their credentials checked for other activities such as make a new post, comment on a post, share a post, create a channel, and follow another channel.
 First-time users must register for an account to perform the activities listed under log-in.

 ### Functions: